Menu

 ISNR is committed to accessibility and non-discrimination in its continuing education activities.
 ISNR is also committed to conducting all activities in conformity with the American Psychological Association's Ethical Principles for Psychologists.
 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.
 If program content becomes stressful, participants are encouraged to bring their concerns up during the question and discussion period, typically held at the end of the presentation.
 A moderator will be available during the presentation.
 If participants have special needs, we will attempt to accommodate them.

-Because these presentations will be done online, it will be the responsibility of the participant to provide adequate and appropriate computer availability as well as Internet connections that will support this webinar.
+Because these presentations will be done online, it will be the responsibility of the participant to provide adequate and appropriate computer availability as well as internet connections that will support this webinar.
 All efforts and reasonable accommodations will be made to make the information accessible to persons with disabilities.

 While this presentation offers no risk in and of itself, it is the responsibility of the individual attendee to determine any risks involved in the implementation of the contents of this presentation.

-• 12:00 PM
+• 12:00 PM - 1:00 PM

 • Zoom

-• 488
+• 471

 Register